mirko/SonOTA/README.md

 Once installed, you can run SonOTA (`./sonota.py`, you may need something like `python3 sonota.py` on Windows), and it will prompt you for the various settings it needs, and guide you through what to do for each step.

+**Ensure all firewalls are disabled on all WiFi networks, including FinalStage when connected.** This is the most common reason things to not complete.

 ### Update Steps

 The update will go as follows (assuming a stock Sonoff device, the included .bin files have been tested with a Sonoff Basic and a Sonoff Dual).
 The program will prompt you what to do for each step as required.